michellesri/portland-201d2/week-2/2-tue-lab/README.md

 For example, suppose you have a function that concatentates two strings and returns the result as a string.
 One test can send 'hello' and ' world' to it, and expects 'hello world' to be returned.
 Another test can verify that the return value is not a number.

+To get extra credit, the code in your repo should satisfy these requirements:
+- Do not commit or push your node_modules folder or files (too much clutter otherwise!).
+- The grader should be able to do "npm install; gulp" to run your tests.
+- All tests must pass.

 ## Problem Domain
 Jenny owns a chain of pizza stores.
 Her pizza company, pizza3001, is expanding.
 With increased business, Jenny knows she needs a better system to help manage expenses and supplies.